-where \(\text{MPC}(F)\) is the set of mean-preserving contractions of \(F\).
-I call any solution \(G_c\) to problem \labelcref{pmc} an \textbf{optimal signal distribution}, and call the value of problem \labelcref{pmc}, denoted by \(R_c\), the \textbf{commitment payoff}.
-Clearly, \(R_c\) is an upper bound of Sender's equilibrium payoff in the verifiable disclosure game.
+It is well known that a PMD $G$ is induced by some experiment if and only if $G$ is a mean-preserving contraction of the prior CDF $F$.\footnote{See, for example, \citet{gk16} and \citet{kolotilin2018optimal}.
+A distribution $G \in \Delta([0,1])$ is a mean-preserving contraction of $F$ if $\int_{0}^{x} G(s) \mathrm{d} s \leq \int_{0}^{x} F(s) \mathrm{d} s$ for all $x \in [0,1]$, where the inequality binds at $x=1$. } Consequently, the commitment problem can be stated as a maximization of the expected value $v$ with respect to the PMD,

-Say that a pair \((G, R) \in \Delta([0,1]) \times \mathbb{R}\) is a \textbf{commitment outcome} if \(G\) is an optimal signal distribution and \(R\) is Sender's commitment payoff.
-A commitment outcome \((G,R)\) is \textbf{implementable} by verifiable messages, or just implementable for short, if \((G,R)\) is an equilibrium outcome of the verifiable disclosure game based on the same communication environment.
-I usually abuse notation and say that an optimal signal distribution \(G\) is implementable when the commitment outcome it induces is implementable.
+where $\text{MPC}(F)$ is the set of all mean-preserving contractions of $F$.
+We call any solution to problem \eqref{id_problem} a \ul{commitment solution} and call the value of problem \eqref{id_problem} the \ul{commitment payoff}.
+Clearly, the commitment payoff is an upper bound of the sender's equilibrium payoff in the disclosure game.